How Much Does It Cost To Buy A Border Collie

 Key Points

-• A Border Collie puppy typically costs between $3,000 to $7,000 in Australia, depending on factors like breeder reputation, pedigree, and location.
+• A Border Collie puppy typically costs between $3,000 to $7,000 in Australia, depending on breeder and pedigree.

 • Celebrated for their intelligence, agility, and strong work ethic, Border Collies are exceptional companions for active individuals or families who can match their energy and need for mental stimulation.